dviejo/stm32joystick_demo/README.md

 And also from Arduino Joystick library from MHeironimus:
 * https://github.com/MHeironimus/ArduinoJoystickLibrary

-The bluepill is configured as a multiaxis joystick with:
+The Bluepill is configured as a multiaxis joystick with:
     * 8 buttons
     * 6 axis: xAxis, yAxis, zAxis, Accelerator, Brake, Steering